bhilimon/bender/README.md

 ## Modes
 There are 3 modes, controlled by pushing the antenna down (it's also a button).
 Mode changes are indicated by lighting up 1, 2, or 3 teeth.
 Push and hold antenna down until teeth show the mode change.
-1. Regular mode - audio on, motion detector on
+1. Audio on, motion detector on
-2. Regular mode - audio on, motion detector off
+2. Audio on, motion detector off
-3. Silent mode - audio off
+3. Audio off